Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Optimization Framework and Algorithmic Solution Procedure

 \section{Optimization Framework and Algorithmic Solution Procedure}

 In this section, the optimization problem at hand is presented and detailed.
-In particular, the considered optimization problem aims at ensuring higher secrecy and sensing performance of the considered network.
+In particular, the considered optimization problem aims at ensuring a maximal sensing performance of the analyzed system, subject to secrecy and total power constraints.
 Additionally, a detailed formulation of the proposed solution is given.